fabiangunzinger/causal-inference-notes/chapters/notes_on_holland1986statistics.md

     - The scientific solution uses homogeneity or invariance assumptions, which allows us to measure treatment and control values at different points in time and assume that the only difference in measurement is due to treatment (e.g. time has no effect on measurements – this is what we informally use in everyday life).

-    - The statistical solution is to rely on information from the entire experiment population and focus on the average treatment effect $\mathbb{E}[Y(1) - Y(0)] = \mathbb{E}[Y(1)] - \mathbb{E}[Y(0)]$.
+    - The statistical solution is to rely on information from the entire experiment population and focus on the average treatment effect $\tau = \mathbb{E}[Y(1) - Y(0)] = \mathbb{E}[Y(1)] - \mathbb{E}[Y(0)]$.
 The last two terms can be estimated from an experiment where some units are exposed to treatment and others to control.
 The key insight here is that the statistical approach makes it possible to replace the *impossible to observe* individual-level causal effect with the *possible to estimate* average causal effect over a population of units.

 - The truth of either solution depends on the truth of a set of untestable assumptions.